stemey/baucis/README.md

  * PUT /api/v1/vegetables &mdash; replace all documents with given new documents
  * DEL /api/v1/vegetables &mdash; delete all documents

-Baucis supports embedding controllers in other controllers, as well as embedding arbitrary routes and middleware.
+Baucis supports embedding controllers in other controllers, as well as embedding arbitrary routes and middleware.  `baucis.rest` returns an instance of the controller created to handle the schema's routes.

     var controller = baucis.rest({
       singular: 'foo'